wasp-lang/wasp/web/docs/tutorials/dev-excuses-app/creating-the-project.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-By now you're already know, [how to create a project and do have Wasp installed](/getting-started.md).
-So let’s create a new web app project named `ItWaspsOnMyMachine`.
+By now you're already know [how to create a project and install Wasp](/getting-started.md).
+So, let’s create a new web app project named `ItWaspsOnMyMachine`!

 ```
 wasp new ItWaspsOnMyMachine